-- Sweaters or coats may not be worn in laboratory classrooms. - Students in laboratory classes may not use perfume or cologne.
+- Sweaters or coats may not be worn in laboratory classrooms. - Students in laboratory classes may not use perfume or cologne as it may affect the sensory analysis of food.

 Laundry

 Students are provided with permanent-press uniforms and are responsible for uniform maintenance.
 Uniforms are expected to be clean and pressed daily.